phantasmlabs/phantasm/.github/security.md

 ## Reporting a Vulnerability

 If you believe you have found a security vulnerability, please send an email to edwin@phantasmlabs.com.
-Please include as many details as possible, these may
+Please include as many details as possible.
+These may
 include:

 - A detailed description of the issue.